GeminiDRSoftware/DRAGONS/astrodata/doc/usermanual/iomef.rst

 Accessing the content of a MEF file
 -----------------------------------

-Accessing pixel data, headers, tables will be covered in details in following chapters.
+Accessing pixel data, headers, and tables will be covered in detail in the following chapters.
 Here we just introduce the basic content interface.

 For details on the |AstroData| structure, please refer to the :ref:`previous chapter <structure>`.